protonyx/labtronyx/docs/developers/intro.rst

 This documentation is generated using `Sphinx <http://sphinx-doc.org/>`_.
 Prefer Sphinx-style doc-strings over the Google Style Guide.

 Architecture
 ------------

-The InstrumentManager class uses a slightly modified `Presentation-Abstraction-Control`_ architectural pattern, which separates the low-level system calls for communication from the instrument drivers.
-By using this design approach, core program functionality is isolated into smaller chunks in order to keep errors from propagating throughout the entire program.
+The InstrumentManager class uses a slightly modified `Presentation-Abstraction-Control`_ architectural pattern, which separates the low-level system calls from the high-level command set of each device.
+By using this design approach, there is a clear separation of concerns that allows the framework to be highly modular.

 .. _Presentation-Abstraction-Control: http://en.wikipedia.org/wiki/Presentation%E2%80%93abstraction%E2%80%93control

-On startup, the InstrumentManager will scan the program directory for valid interfaces.
-For each interface that is found, a scan will be initiated and the found resources indexed.
-Once all resources are indexed, InstrumentManager attempts to load drivers for each of them automatically.
-If a suitable driver cannot be found, the user must specify which driver to load.
+The core of the framework is the :class:`InstrumentManager` class, which is responsible for scanning all provided directories for compatible plugins.
+Each Interface plugin found will be instantiated, which in turn will query the system for any available resources.